realA10001986/Time-Circuits-Display/README.md

 - Hold ENTER to invoke main menu
 - Press 2/8 repeatedly until "SET CLOCK" is displayed and the *Present Time* display shows a date and time
-- Press 5 or ENTER, the *Present Time* display goes off except for the first field to enter data into
+- Press 5 or ENTER
-- The field to enter data into is shown (exclusively), pre-set with its current value
+- The *Present Time* display goes off and only the field to enter data into is shown, pre-set with its current value
 - Data entry works as described [above](#the-keypad-menu); remember that months need to be entered numerically (01-12), and hours in 24-hour notation (0-23).
 - After entering data into all fields, the data is saved and the menu is left automatically.